 - Enable editing in Design Mode, see the KB20180730-1 for details

-- Go to Action tab and expand the Rules to run after this rule section
+- Go to the Action tab and expand the Rules to run after this rule section

 - Click Save Changes to save the web action rule

 This script sample would add a line of text to the CayoRunScriptRule.txt file, located in the c:\Test1\ folder.
-Text would contain timestamp, selected object DN and ID.
+The text would contain a timestamp, selected object DN, and ID.

 $ObjectDN = $CayoSelectedObjectsIds.ObjectDN $ObjectGuid = $CayoSelectedObjectsIds.ObjectId $date = Get-Date -Format FileDateTime "[$date] Object DN: $ObjectDN; Object GUID: $ObjectGuid" | Out-File -Append -FilePath "c:\Test1\CayoRunScriptRule.txt"